 RateMyTeachers, Teacher Unions and the UK

-Do not believe the excuses being put forward by the teacher unions — demanding internet censors protect teachers from cyber-bullying?
-RateMyTeachers is at the forefront of protecting teachers online and it promotes the best and most effective among them.
-Since our inception, RateMyTeachers has instituted rating rules that protect teachers from any such thing.
+Do not believe the excuses put forward by the teacher unions — demanding that internet censors protect teachers from cyber-bullying?
+RateMyTeachers is at the forefront of protecting teachers online by promoting the best and the most effective among them.
+Since our inception, RateMyTeachers has instituted rating rules to protect teachers from bullying.
 Any rating that crosses these rules is removed without question.
-A moderating force of over 5000 individuals is constantly on the look-out for any ratings which do not meet standards.
+A moderating force of over 5,000 individuals is constantly on the look-out for any ratings that do not meet these standards.
 Every rating is reviewed before it is posted live on the website.

 See for yourself: http://www.ratemyteachers.com/info.php?type=RateRules

 The point issue, which the press always ignores, is that any pressure to allow school or teacher choice threatens the teacher union’s power.
-For a tyrant, choice is something that must be avoided at all costs - and censorship is always on the table when losing power is at stake.
+For a tyrant, choice is to be avoided at all costs — and censorship is always on the table when losing power is at stake.

-The United Kingdom stands at a cross-road.
-By allowing their citizens to access to websites and servers outside of their borders, they have unwittingly granted incredible new freedoms to their citizenry, the implications of which were not foreseen.
-This freedom threatens many of the institutions which prop up the State apparatus and rumblings like this are not at all surprising.
-The choice at hand is between protecting citizen’s rights to access information freely – or to look to China for inspiration in controlling its people and the information they may consume.
+The United Kingdom stands at cross-roads.
+By allowing its citizens to access websites and servers outside of the country’s borders, the UK has unwittingly granted incredible new freedoms to its citizenry, the implications of which were not foreseen.
+This freedom threatens many of the institutions that prop up the State apparatus; hence rumblings of this kind are not at all surprising.
+The choice at hand is between protecting citizens’ rights to access information freely and looking to China for inspiration in controlling people and the information they may consume.
 Sadly, considering the recent rhetoric ringing through the highest levels of the UK government, I would not be shocked to see the UK look east for inspiration.